arevindh/pihole-speedtest/README.md

 ### Install

-AKA (Re)Install Latest Mod and only Mod
+Install (or reinstall) the latest version of the Mod and only the Mod.

 ```bash
 curl -sSLN https://github.com/arevindh/pihole-speedtest/raw/master/mod.sh | sudo bash